-About the Residency Program
+About the Sports PT Residency Program

-The Residency Program runs over a 12-month employment period.
+The Residency Program runs over a one-year employment period.
 The resident sees patients in the faculty’s satellite sports medicine center and works under the supervision of sports and orthopedic certified specialist mentors.
 The resident maintains a patient load of 28 hours/week inclusive of four hours reserved for collaborative care with their mentor.

 The resident will be expected to develop a case report suitable for publication and/or conduct a research project that culminates in a poster and/or platform presentation at a national or state meeting.
 It is also expected that the resident will sit for the American Board of Physical Therapy Specialty’s sports clinical specialist (SCS) certification exam within one year of the Residency Program’s completion.

-Goal of the Residency Program
+Residency Program Goal

 The goal of the Sports Physical Therapy Residency Program is to provide the resident with a comprehensive learning experience.
 The Residency Program will provide the resident with tools to improve their examination, assessment, and treatment of patients that are injured in or plan to return to competitive sports.
 Upon completion of the Program, the resident will be fully prepared to sit for their SCS specialty examination (required expectation) and/or continue their training with a fellowship in a specific area of sports physical therapy practice.
 The training features four in-depth modules to strengthen your knowledge and skills in sports physical therapy.